cloudops/k8s_tf_demo/presentation/presentation.md

 By default, if we spin up both sites the same way, they will have overlapping IP ranges for the `pod`, `service` and `ip-fabric` IPAM ranges.

 In attempting to modify the default ranges, we discovered that passing the `--pod-network-cidr` and `--service-cidr` flags to the `kubeadm init` command has mixed results.
+<br /><br />

-The `--service-cidr` flag correctly configures Kubernetes, but the configuration is not propagated to Tungsten Fabric.<br /> *Requires manual intervention...*
+- The `--service-cidr` flag correctly configures Kubernetes, but the configuration is not propagated to Tungsten Fabric.<br /> *Requires manual intervention...*

-The `--pod-network-cidr` flag correctly sets the Kubernetes config, but it seems to have no effect on what is provisioned.<br /> *Requires manual intervention...*
+- The `--pod-network-cidr` flag correctly sets the Kubernetes config, but it seems to have no effect on what is provisioned.<br /> *Requires manual intervention...*

 ---

 ## Tungsten Fabric w/ custom IP ranges?

-Lets modify the `kube-manager-config` ConfigMap to pass non-overlapping IP ranges to TF.
+Lets modify the `kube-manager-config` ConfigMap to pass non-overlapping IP ranges to Tungsten Fabric.

 ```
 apiVersion: v1